logto-io/rfcs/draft/0004-user-sign-in-experience.md

 #### 4.3.1.
 Primary verification

-Primary verification can be used to verify the user's identity during interactions with a given identifier.
+Primary verification can be used to verify the user's identity in a interaction with a given identifier.
 The following are the primary verification record types supported by Logto:

 - **Password**: The user's password, which is the most common method for verifying identity.
 It can be used to verify the user's `username`, `email`, or `phone` identifier.
 - **Verification code**: A one-time code sent to the user's email or phone number for identifier verification.
 It can be used to verify the user's `email` or `phone` identifier.
 - **Social authentication**: An authenticated social identity used to directly identify and verify a user.
-- **SSO authentication**: An authenticated SSO identity used to directly directly identify and verify a user.
+- **SSO authentication**: An authenticated SSO identity used to directly identify and verify a user.

 #### 4.3.2.
 Multi-factor authentication(MFA) verification